lranaldii/Multilingual_Reasoning/README.md

-# Reasoning Beyond English in Large Language Models
+# Multilingual Reasoning in Large Language Models: Inference, Fine-Tuning, and Pre-Training Beyond English

 ## Overview
 This tutorial addresses the challenge of reasoning in large language models (LLMs) beyond the English paradigm.
 It presents a framework for **multilingual reasoning**, defined as the transfer and alignment of reasoning processes across languages, rather than mere translation or output generation in multiple languages.
 The tutorial is structured across three core levels:

-- Inference-time techniques (reasoning without additional training)
+- Inference-time techniques (reasoning without training)
 - Fine-tuning regimes (internalising multilingual reasoning)
 - Pre-training interventions (towards reasoning equity across languages)